PlayQ/unity-uitest-tool/README.md

 ### How Flow Recorder works

-When you perform a LMB click in the `Game` window during `Unity` play mode, `Flow Recorder` obtains click coordinates and uses `UnityEngine.EventSystems.EventSystem` class to raycast by these coordinates to find the `GameObject` user clicked.
+When you perform a LMB click in the `Game Window` during `Unity` play mode, `Flow Recorder` obtains click coordinates and uses `UnityEngine.EventSystems.EventSystem` class to raycast by these coordinates to find the `GameObject` user clicked.
 Then `Flow Recorder` looks through a list of all existing `assertations` and checks which `assertation` could be applied to the `GameObject`.

 For example, if user clicked on UI text - all `assertations` that compare text labels become available.
 Common `assertations`, like `Is Enable` or `Is Exist` are available for any `GameObject`.
 By default, `Flow Recorder` supports only `Unity UI` raycast targets.
 If a support for `GameObject`s that don't have any UI components attached or use of custom `assertations` is required you have to implement custom `assertation method`.
 Please read below how to [extend](#extending-test-tool) `UI Test Tool`.